-If you would like to be involved in the Azure Card Buddy Scheme, either as a buddy or as a Azure Card User, please let us know by filling in the form below.
-Alternatively, just send us an email on email@example.com.
+If you would like to be involved in the Aspen Card Buddy Scheme, either as a buddy or as a Aspen Card User, please let us know by sending us an email on email@example.com with your name, phone number, and what part of town you live in.

 This Guardian article was published 5 years ago but a lot of the complaints still occur.